“Francis at 10: Global Perspectives”

 The sixth annual Jesuit Student Research Symposium was held at the Jesuit Archives & Research Center in St. Louis, Missouri.
 Each year undergraduate and graduate students who are interested in Jesuit History are invited to present their work at a small, friendly conference that draws researchers from around the country.
 In previous years, there has been a focus on Jesuits and Race, Jesuits and the Sciences, and Jesuits and American culture.

 Last year, the Symposium called for papers and presentations on Jesuits in the world.
 Papers could cover a wide range of topics, from the earliest Jesuit missions to the present day.
-Proposals should haven been no more than 250 words and will be accepted by the selection committee on a rolling basis.
+Proposals should have been no more than 250 words and will be accepted by the selection committee on a rolling basis.
 All proposals received a response within two weeks of submission.
-The final deadline was Friday, March 6, 2020.

 Talk by Fr.
 Gregory Chisholm